-- 1.1 The application seeks permission for the demolition of the existing garage at the application site and the erection of a new dwelling on the land between 46 and 50 Vernon Road. - 1.2 The application is an amended proposal following the refusal of a similar proposal ref.
-16/00338/FUL to demolish the garage and to erect a dwellinghouse which was refused planning permission on 16th May 2016 for the following reasons: - "01.
-The proposal, by virtue of the scale of the proposed dwelling, would be harmfully out-of-keeping with the character and appearance of the surrounding area and cause harm to the streetscene of Vernon Road.
-The proposal is therefore contrary to the NPPF, policies KP2 and CP4 of DPD1 (Core Strategy) policies DM1 and DM3 of DPD2 (Development Management) and the advice within the Design and Townscape Guidance (SPD1). - 02.
-It has not been demonstrated to the satisfaction of the Local Planning Authority that the proposed residential unit would accord with the standards of Part M4(2) of the Building Regulations.
-The proposal would therefore fail to create a flexibly designed house to respond to the future occupiers changing physical and social requirements over their lifetime contrary to the NPPF and policies DM1 and DM8 of DPD2 (Development Management)."

-This followed an earlier application ref.
-15/00869/FULH which was refused and dismissed at appeal.

-- 1.3 Since the refusal of application ref.
-16/00338/FUL, the following alterations to the proposed development have been made: - Reduction in the overall height of the proposed dwellinghouse from 8.7m to 8.5m high. - The plans now incorporate details in respect of Building Regulations Part M4(2) (accessible and adaptable dwellings). - 1.4 The application site is an irregularly shaped area of land that currently comprises of the gardens of 46 and 50 Vernon Road.
-The frontage onto Vernon Road measures 6.5 metres wide and the site measures 185 square metres in area. - 1.5 The application proposes the erection of a three storey dwelling (two storeys with rooms in the roof), the main part of which would measure 7.6 metres deep and 6 metres wide with a pitched roof built to an eaves height of 5.3 metres and a ridge height of 8.5 metres.
-The proposed dwelling would feature a two storey bay projection to the front that would measure 3 metres wide, 0.9 metre deep and 5.6 metres tall with a flat roof.
-At the rear, the dwelling would feature a box dormer that would measure 4.7 metres wide and 2.2 metres tall with a Juliet balcony and a single storey rear extension that would measure 2.6 metres deep and 4.8 metres wide with a flat roof built to a height of 3.3 metres.

-1.6 The proposed dwelling would have an internal floor area of 112 square metres, with three bedrooms that would measure 13.6, 10.5 and 15.6 square metres.
+- 1.1 Planning permission is sought to vary condition 2 (the development to be carried out only in accordance with the approved plans) of permission 16/01126/FUL which proposed to demolish an existing garage and erect a dwellinghouse adjacent to No. 50 Vernon Road, layout amenity space and parking and extend existing an vehicle crossover onto Vernon Road, dated 19.09.2016.
+The details of the condition and reason are set out below: - 1.2 Condition 2: The development hereby permitted shall be carried out in accordance with the approved plans: 30/16/A/REV 1, 30/16/C/REV 1, 30/016/B. - Reason: To ensure that the development is carried out in accordance with provisions of the Development Plan. - 1.3 The application site is an irregularly shaped area of land that currently comprises of the gardens of 46 and 50 Vernon Road.
+The frontage onto Vernon Road measures 6.5 metres wide and the site measures 185 square metres in area. - 1.4 The application proposes the erection of a three storey dwelling (two storeys with rooms in the roof), the main part of which would measure 7.6 metres deep and 6 metres wide with a pitched roof built to an eaves height of 5.3 metres and a ridge height of 8.5 metres.
+The proposed dwelling would include a two storey bay projection to the front.
+At the rear, the dwelling would have a box dormer with a Juliet balcony.
+The single storey rear projection following amendments would measure 2.6 metres deep and a maximum of 5.9 metres wide with a flat roof built to a height of 3.3 metres. - 1.5 The proposed dwelling would have an internal floor area of 117 square metres, with three bedrooms that would measure 13.6, 10.5 and 15.6 square metres.
 The dwelling would be served by two parking spaces and two parking spaces would be provided to serve the existing dwelling of 50 Vernon Road.
-A private amenity area of 80 square metres would be provided at the rear of the dwelling.
+A private amenity area of 80 square metres would be provided at the rear of the dwelling. - 1.6 This application simply proposes to alter the footprint of the previously approved, single storey, rectangular, rearward projection to a trapezium shaped single storey projection, extended parallel with the boundary line to the east.
+No other changes are proposed to the previously approved development (ref.
+16/01126/FUL).